 Here’s a general overview of detection windows for common substances in saliva:

-- THC (Cannabis): THC, the psychoactive compound in marijuana, is typically detectable in saliva for a few hours, although it can sometimes be detected for up to a day or two with heavy use.
-This is significantly shorter than the detection window in urine tests, where THC metabolites can be detected for weeks.
+- THC (Cannabis): THC, the psychoactive compound in marijuana, is typically detectable in saliva for a few hours.
+With heavy use, it can be detected for up to a day or two.
+In some cases, particularly with frequent use, detection may extend up to 72 hours.
+Conversely, in urine tests, THC metabolites are identifiable for weeks.

-- Benzodiazepines: Detection times for benzodiazepines vary.
-Alprazolam (Xanax) may be detectable for 2.5 days, while other benzodiazepines like clonazepam and diazepam can be detected for longer periods (up to 9 days in some cases), especially with repeated use.
+- Benzodiazepines: Alprazolam (Xanax) may be detectable for 2.5 days, while clonazepam and diazepam can be detected for longer periods (sometimes up to 9 days), especially with repeated use.
+Chronic use can extend detection up to two weeks in some cases.

 - Opioids and Opiates: Detection windows for opioids and opiates vary.
-Oxycodone may be detected for 12-32 hours, hydrocodone for 7-28 hours, codeine for up to 24 hours, fentanyl for up to 4 days, methadone for about 2 days, and heroin for approximately 5 hours.
+Oxycodone may be detected for 12-32 hours, hydrocodone for 7-28 hours, codeine for up to 24 hours, fentanyl for up to 7 days (in some cases), methadone for about 2 days, and heroin for approximately 5 hours.

-- Alcohol: Alcohol is rapidly metabolized and typically only detectable in saliva for 12-24 hours after consumption.
+- Alcohol: Alcohol rapidly metabolizes.
+Typically, it’s only detectable in saliva for 12-24 hours after consumption.
+Depending on alcohol concentration and metabolism, some tests may detect it for up to 48 hours.

 Preparing for a Mouth Swab Drug Test